Executive Productivity

 in your outbox.
 Review and send, or modify.

 The agent doesn’t send emails on your behalf — it stages drafts and alerts you.
-Professional relationships require a human touch.
-But the tracking and drafting eliminate the 90 percent of BD work that’s pure administration.
+Professional relationships require a human touch, especially at the partner level where the email tone has to match the specific relationship history.
+But the tracking and drafting eliminate the 90% of BD work that’s pure administration — and the partner gets to spend their BD time on actual relationship building instead of remembering who to email and what to say.

 We built the conflicts agent with a graph-based relationship model.
 Every client, matter, opposing party, affiliated entity, and known beneficial owner becomes a node.
-Relationships between nodes — representation, opposition, investment, board membership, family ties — become edges.
-When a new matter intake arrives, the agent traverses the graph and flags any path that could constitute a conflict — see our conflict-of-interest checker use case.
+Relationships between nodes — representation, opposition, investment, board membership, family ties, lateral hire disclosures — become edges.
+When a new matter intake arrives, the agent traverses the graph and flags any path that could constitute a conflict.
+See our conflict-of-interest checker use case for the broader workflow context.

 Here’s what a conflicts screening output looks like: